aseng2/CPSC351-Project1/README.md

 5. Open two terminals:
 6. First one for the sender, type: ./sender testfile.txt in terminal
-7. A second one for recv:, type: ./recv in terminal
+7. A second one for recv, type: ./recv in terminal
 <img width="834" alt="_send and _recv in terminal (4)" src="https://github.com/aseng2/CPSC351-Project1/assets/98761137/6df4efe6-4cc3-4f75-b7ef-b54254084b02">

 If the bytes number match in both terminals, the receiver got the file, so go back and check in your samplefiles folder.